oxygenxml/ditaMark/README.md

 # The path from Markdown to DITA - DITAMark framework

-An extension of the oXygen XML Editor DITA framework that adds support for recognizing and converting Markdown structures written in DITA paragraphs to the corresponding DITA markup.
+An extension of the oXygen XML Editor DITA framework that recognizes Markdown structures and allows users to convert them to the corresponding DITA markup.

-This project shows how we can help people that know Markdown to transition to DITA.
-You can write Markdown fragments in DITA paragraphs and these will be recognized, you will be notified and offered to replace the Markdown fragment with the corresponding DITA markup.
+This project shows how oXygen can help people that know Markdown to transition to DITA.
+They can write Markdown fragments in DITA paragraphs and these will be recognized, they will be notified and offered to replace the Markdown fragment with the corresponding DITA markup.

 ## Testing
 Just open the `ditaMark.xpr` file in [oXygen XML Editor](http://www.oxygenxml.com)  standalone and the framework should be automatically installed.
 Open then a DITA topic, like the `frameworks/ditaMark/sample.dita` if you want a sample file, or `test.dita` if you want to start from an empty file, both from this project, and in paragraphs add Markdown content and observe the reported messages and the offered solutions - below you can find details on what is handled.